inet-framework/inet/showcases/mobility/basic/doc/index.rst

    :end-at: mobility.numHosts

-We specify only the :par:`numHosts` parameter; the other parameters of the mobility are left on their defaults.
+We specify only the :par:`numHosts` parameter; the other parameters of the mobility are left at their defaults.
 Thus the layout conforms to the available space:

 .. figure:: media/StaticGridMobility.png